imaoca/robust/faq.md

 ```
 $ ping 169.254.229.153
 ```
-Check if about 50% of packets are lost.
+Let it run for a while, then check if about 50% of packets are lost.
 If about 50% of packets are lost, then the jammer is on (sample output shown below).
 ```
 pi@Taro:~ $ ping 169.254.229.153
 PING 169.254.229.153 (169.254.229.153) 56(84) bytes of data.